 While the ANC has some of the most progressive gender policies, there is a serious disconnect between what the party’s stance on gender is on paper and what its leaders are saying in public.

-It is disappointing to say that the ANCWL in 2015 is a far cry from the anti-Apartheid organisation that earned its place in history under the leadership of women such as Lilian Ngoyi, Albertina Sisulu, and Winnie Madikizela-Mandela.
-Of late, the organisation has failed time and time again to check misogyny within the ANC and has made shallow attempts at best to check misogyny outside of it.
+It is disappointing to say that the ANCWL today is a far cry from the anti-Apartheid organisation that earned its place in history under the leadership of women such as Lilian Ngoyi, Albertina Sisulu, and Winnie Madikizela-Mandela.
+Of late, the organization has failed time and time again to check misogyny within the ANC and has made shallow attempts at best to check misogyny outside of it.
 If the ANCWL is going to be more than a hollow echo chamber for the party’s leaders, they need to go back to basics.
 But even that may be too late.